Vought F6U Pirate: Operators

-Survivors
+Surviving aircraft

 Although the F6U had a very short operational career, one example remains intact (122479, Vought production number 2) and has undergone restoration by the Vought Aircraft Heritage Foundation, at the Vought plant in Grand Prairie, Texas.
-As of 2012, the aircraft is currently at the National Naval Aviation Museum in Pensacola Florida.
+As of 2012, the aircraft is currently at the National Naval Aviation Museum in Pensacola, Florida.

+In February 2025, the F6U was offered for a long term loan to the Fort Worth Aviation Museum, who accepted the agreement.
+On 8 June, the museum took delivery of the aircraft following an overland journey from Pensacola.